jorditorresBCN/Fundamentals-DL-CTE-POWER/README.md

-# PATC-2021 Course: Deep Learning on Supercomputers
+# Deep Learning on Supercomputers (PATC-2021 Course)
-## Hands-on about how to scale a Deep Learning application in the BSC's CTE-Power cluster
+Hands-on about how to scale a Deep Learning application in the BSC's CTE-Power cluster

 * PATC_2021_Hands_on_1_GettingStarted_DL.ipynb